KateAllen533/UniversalDiagnostics/README.md

 2. Start the server as normal
 3. Access the application from other devices using your computer's IP address

+## Copyright & Ownership

+This is a prototype developed by Global Technology Consulting LLC.
+Currently under NovarisAI testing.
+All rights reserved.

 ## License

 This software is provided for educational and diagnostic purposes only.
 The user assumes all responsibility for its use and any consequences thereof.
 No warranty is expressed or implied.